pingcap/docs-cn/README.md

 - **Stack Overflow**: https://stackoverflow.com/questions/tagged/tidb
 - **Mailing list**: [Google Group](https://groups.google.com/forum/#!forum/tidb-user)

-## TiDB Architecture
+## TiDB architecture

 To better understand TiDB’s features, you need to understand the TiDB architecture.

 ![image alt text](media/tidb-architecture.png)

-The TiDB cluster has three components: the TiDB Server, the PD Server,  and the TiKV server.
+The TiDB cluster has three components: the TiDB server, the PD server,  and the TiKV server.

-### TiDB Server
+### TiDB server

 The TiDB server is in charge of the following operations: